TD-Dan/godot-pid-controller/README.md

 A PID controller is a feedback control algorithm that continuously calculates and adjusts the control output based on the error between the desired setpoint and the measured process variable.
 It consists of three components:

-Proportional (P) term: It produces an output proportional to the current error.
+Proportional (P) term: Produces an output proportional to the current error.
-Integral (I) term: It integrates the error over time to eliminate steady-state errors.
+Integral (I) term: Integrates the error over time to eliminate steady-state errors.
-Derivative (D) term: It predicts the future trend of the error based on its rate of change.
+Derivative (D) term: Predicts the future trend of the error based on its rate of change.

 ## How to use it in Godot?

-1. Copy pd_controller and/or pid_controller to your projectinto addons/godot-pid-controller folder
+1. Copy pd_controller.gd and/or pid_controller.gd to your project addons/godot-pid-controller folder
 2. setup your process loop:
 ```
 var my_pid = PIDController.new()